tair/mb4-service/SCHEDULER_README.md

 npm install node-cron
 ```

-2. The scheduler will start automatically when the application starts.
+2. The scheduler will start automatically when the application starts (unless disabled via environment variable).

 ## API Endpoints